Nightwish2710/APCS-thesis-template/README.md

      \end{gather}
      \vspace{<space>}
      ```
-  2. If your equation is too long and you want to split it then just use ``split`` environment like this:
+  2. If your equation is too long and you want to split it then just use ``split`` environment.
+For example:

      ```latex
      \vspace*{<space>}